 Use clean and sharp pruners to remove just what is necessary.
 Leaving some old growth is important, as the flowers form on old wood.

-Be sure to dispose of infected limbs properly; do not put them in the compost pile.
+Be sure to dispose of infected limbs properly; don’t put them in the compost pile.